 On campus

-To satisfy professional accreditation requirements, you will complete at least 12 weeks or equivalent of exposure to professional engineering practice.
+To satisfy professional accreditation requirements, you'll complete at least 12 weeks or equivalent of exposure to professional engineering practice.
 You can meet this requirement through appropriate work experience or through a combination of technical and non-technical activities.

 This double degree will develop your business knowledge and practical commerce skills to give you an advantage for a diverse range of careers.
 You will study six common core units (accounting, economics, information systems, business law, management and marketing) to gain an introduction to the various aspects of business before starting your business major.